Cordelia Cruises charts expansion as India’s cruise industry gains momentum

 Bailom elaborated on Cordelia’s diverse clientele.
 “Families and individual travellers make up 65 per cent, but we’ve seen a surge in the Meetings, Incentives, Conferences, and Exhibitions (MICE) segment.
 We’ve even had requests for on-board weddings and recently hosted a fashion show on-board.”

-This growth has spurred Cordelia’s expansion, with two new ships by the fiscal year’s end.
+This growth has spurred Cordelia’s expansion, with one new ship by the fiscal year’s end, followed by another in 2025.
 Its strategy is two-fold: increasing frequencies on existing routes, and introducing new domestic and international itineraries.

 “Our most popular destinations are Goa, Kochi, and Lakshadweep.
 Given the strong demand for Lakshadweep, we’ll work with the government to explore additional islands accessible by cruise ship.
 We’ll also add routes from Mumbai and Kochi to Colombo, Maldives, Dubai and Singapore, along with itineraries from Chennai to Sri Lanka, Visakhapatnam, and Pondicherry.
 Internationally, we’ll introduce month-long cruises to Australia, Seychelles, and parts of Europe,” he said.